85% of BAC students are employed in design when they graduate

 The BAC's innovative, practice-based curriculum integrates professional design practice more extensively than traditional co-op programs.
 Most BAC students complement their academic studies with full-time work within firms and community-based activities.

 Many of the BAC's most successful students and graduates began their studies elsewhere and transfer to the BAC after taking coursework or completing programs at other institutions.
 The BAC's rolling admissions and transfer policies support the College's commitment to accessibility, and its Leadership Scholarship Program rewards those who demonstrate passion for design and community.
-The BAC welcomes transfer students from any major of study at both the undergraduate and graduate level, and is still accepting transfer application for spring 2014.
+The BAC is still accepting applications for Fall 2014.